May 19th, 1925

 Jezebel smirked when she heard this.
 “So you’re pinning the blame on me?” she asked, “Whose fault is it that an adopted daughter happens to bear resemblance to her adoptive father?
 What are you going to do if you are proven to be illegitimate born?”

 The thought of Lady Helena Doncaster calmed Leslie’s mind down.
-Despite falling out with Jezebel, she had remained on good terms with Jezebel’s aunt who had been like a mother figure to her.
+Even after falling out with Jezebel, she had remained on good terms with Jezebel’s aunt who had been like a mother figure to her.
 Her recollection was interrupted when the orchestra began to play and the dancing commenced.

 The debutantes and Leslie were quickly paired up and took to the dance floor.
 As she was twirled by her dance partner, she caught sight of her father who quietly applauded her.
 Every corner and space of the ballroom she turned, Leslie started to feel suffocated when she felt a lot of eyes staring at her.
 Older women partially hiding behind their fans and whispering to one another, and men huddled in groups with a champagne glass in each of their hands.
 She could not tell whether they were whispering about her or something else.

-Mercifully, the music came to an end and Leslie separated from her dance partner.
+The music soon came to an end and Leslie separated from her dance partner.
 She headed to the table where she took a champagne glass from the tower.
 A familiar tap on her shoulder caused Leslie to relax as she turned around to find herself face-to-face with Lady Helena Doncaster.

 “Miss Leslie,” exclaimed Lady Doncaster.
 “It has been a while.
 Are you enjoying the ball?”

 “Very much so,” replied Leslie shyly.
-“I happened to run into your niece earlier before my first dance.
-I apologise if I had said anything that may have offended her.
-However, I am very glad to see that she is thriving in her career.”
+“I happened to run into your niece earlier, and I do apologize if I had said anything that may have offended her.”

 “Oh please do not worry about my niece,” chuckled Lady Doncaster.
 “I do have to take responsibility for how I raised her.
 I may have spoilt her a bit too much when she was younger, probably to help her overcome the trauma when she lost her parents.”

 Leslie clearly remembered how she and Jezebel used to be such good friends when they were children.
 Lady Doncaster and Mr. Beckford were friendly with each other as well.
-The only reason they got along with each other at that time was; they both lost their parents, so they understood how they had felt.
+The reason they got along with each other back then was; they both lost their parents and could relate to one another.

 “I would love to talk more, but I just remembered that Sir Godric Chynoweth wanted a word with me,” said Lady Doncaster.
 “Please do visit me whenever you have the chance, and perhaps we could talk more over tea and cakes.”